|Application & Registration Questions|

 The Renewals process is for organizations that have received funding from the Ben & Jerry's Foundation within the last three years (from date of funding).
 The graph below indicates the current schedule:

 [A] Pre-App Deadline: Opens Aug.
 1sr – Deadline Oct.
 14th, 4pm ET 2016.

 |[A] Full Proposals Due: on or about Jan.
 15th, 2017|

-Renewals 2015: Opens May 1st, with ongoing basis through Feb.
-2015.
+Renewals 2015: Ongoing year round.
 Pre-App Requests will be collated bi-monthly for review for full proposal invitations.

 Renewals: Based on invitation date.

 We do not accept mailed Letters of Interest.
 All applications must be submitted online through our grants management system.
 You will need to first register your organization before applying online through the grant program.
 Please note that we refer to an LOI as a Pre-Application.